 Security report: Transforming your customers’ businesses - safely

-We talk to cyber security experts from Telstra, Ericsson, DXC, and KJR to find out how the adoption of cloud, IoT and other digital technologies are forcing organisations to look at the way they secure their networks in a new way.
+We talk to cyber security experts from Telstra, Ericsson, DXC, and KJR to find out how the adoption of cloud, IoT and other digital technologies are forcing organisations to look in a new way at how they secure their networks.

 Businesses in Australia and around the world are adopting new digital technologies to achieve operational efficiency and enable new business models.
 IDC estimates that at least 61 per cent of Australia’s GDP will be digitised by 2021, and 81 per cent of Australian small and medium businesses will rely on cloud infrastructure, applications and platforms within the next two years.

 However, many of those businesses that haven’t begun their digital transformation might cite security concerns as a key barrier.
 “Security and privacy are indeed cornerstones for networks to become a platform for the networked society” according to Andres Torres from Telstra Wholesale partner Ericsson.
 Current 4G cellular systems for example, already provide a high level of security and trustworthiness for users and operators.
 Through evolved security solutions, successive generations of 3GPP mobile networks have stayed trustworthy and remain a highly secure and convenient way to access services and information.

 Are businesses more vulnerable as digital technologies such as cloud and the Internet of Things (IoT) continue to scale?
 And how can they safely take advantage of transformative technology?

 New technologies, new vulnerabilities?